Martin Hayes is regarded as one of the most significant talents to emerge in the world of Irish traditional music.

-I wasn’t content to simply imitate and reproduce, I needed to decipher the deeper musical aspirations of the older musicians I had known.
+I wasn’t content to simply imitate and reproduce, I needed to decipher the deeper musical aspirations of the older musicians.
 I needed to get to the heart of this music.

 I ultimately concluded that this music at its essence is a direct and simple expression of feeling.
 The melodies are sometimes deceptively simple but almost always beautiful and the rhythm is both understated and entrancing.
 There is an innate wisdom, a kind of common sense inherent in the tunes that still continues to inform my musical journey.

 My mission is to express this musical essence in a manner that can be understood and felt by music lovers around the world.
-A fundamental driving belief for me is that the local musical vernacular can be a universal language, but only if one embraces it fully.
+A fundamental driving belief for me is that the local musical vernacular can be a universal language when fully embraced.
 My engagement with the tradition, as I express it on stage, has become a process of distillation and translation.

-For me it’s ultimately about the tune and how I relate to it.
+It is about the tune and how I relate to it.
 My goal is to fully reveal the beauty and meaning of these tunes.
-They have the capacity to come alive in your hands and in your body if they are allowed into the heart where they can reignite our experiences of joy, melancholy and love.
-My playing is largely devoted to allowing the fullest expression of the melody.
-To do this I find it necessary to have body, mind, spirit and fiddle harmoniously flowing as one instrument.
-When the music flows well, the mind is relaxed, focused and observant, the hands just do their job, the body is alive with melody and rhythm, and the heart leads the chorus.
-At its best it is a truly ecstatic experience.
+They have the capacity to come alive in your hands and in your body if allowed into ones heart where our personal experiences of joy, melancholy and love can be ignited.
+My playing is focused on allowing the fullest expression of the melody.
+To do this it is necessary for me to have body, mind, spirit and fiddle harmoniously flowing as one instrument.
+When the music flows well, the mind is relaxed, focused and observant, the hands just do their job, and the body is alive with melody and rhythm.
+At it’s best it is a truly ecstatic experience.
 It is this ecstatic experience that I strive to reach and share each night with both audience and fellow musicians.
 The great genius of Irish music is therefore contained within the melody itself.